The Operations Bureau is responsible for the Field Operations Division, Jail Operations Division, and Court Operations Division.

 Special Investigations Section conducts proactive investigations and enforces local ordinances and state laws regarding organized crime, narcotics, and vice activity.
-The Special Investigations Section is comprised of several units that consist of the ICE Unit, DEA Unit, Drug Task Force Unit, Metro Task Force Unit, Gang Task Unit, FBI Unit, and Trafficking and Child Exploitation (TRACE) Unit.
+The Special Investigations Section is comprised of several units that consist of the DEA Unit, Drug Task Force Unit, Metro Task Force Unit, Gang Task Unit, FBI Unit, and Trafficking and Child Exploitation (TRACE) Unit.

 - The Trafficking and Child Exploitation (TRACE) Unit’s mission is to protect citizens, especially children, from violent criminal offenders and criminal organizations.
 TRACE will accomplish this by conducting proactive investigations with the use of advanced technology and covert operations, and by partnering with federal, state and local law enforcement agencies and the community.

 Mental Health Task Force responds to individuals in the community with mental health illnesses whom are presenting in an acute crisis symptomatic of severe mental illness rather than overt criminality.

 Criminal Investigation Section conducts follow-up investigations into specific crimes reported to the Sheriff’s Office and Detention Center.
 The Criminal Investigation Section is comprised of several units that consist of the Family Violence Unit, LPR Unit, Fugitive Unit, Uniform Day Unit, Uniform Evening Unit, K-9 Unit, Sex Offenders Unit, Extradition Unit, and Reserve Unit.